 The harm must be specific to the person seeking visitation, not applicable to several people or the generalized population.
 Most typically, the court will find the requisite harm due to the effects of severing what has been a very strong parent-like relationship with the child.
 Harm will be established where a third party, who has acted as a parent to the child, is abruptly cut out of the child’s life.
 Bennett v.
 Nixon, 2004 Conn.
 Super.
 LEXIS 427 (2004).
 Expert evidence may be used to establish the psychological harm to a child.
 Boisvert v.
 Gavis, 2017 Conn.
 Super.
 LEXIS 4210 (Super.
 Ct.
 Aug.
 11, 2017), Lavoie v.
 Macintyre, 2002 Conn.
 Super.
 LEXIS 3825 (2002).
 The temporary upheaval of a dissolution action will not constitute the requisite harm required to allow third-party visitation.
 Gruss-Ververis v.
 DeHaven, 2012 Conn.
 Super.
 LEXIS 1085 (2012).
 Likewise, the deprivation of a relationship with one side of the family is insufficient harm to overcome a motion to dismiss.
 Hunter v.
 Shrestha, 195 Conn.
 App.
 393 (2020).

 The complaint or petition filed by a third party seeking visitation must allege the two requirements set forth in Roth v.
 Weston.
 Failure to do so will result in a dismissal of the action.
 Fennelly v.
 Norton, 103 Conn.
 App.
 125 (2007).
+Repeatedly, the court has determined that this is not a lack of subject matter jurisdiction, because the court has jurisdiction to decide third party visitation issues.
+Hepburn v.
+Brill, 348 Conn.
+827 (2024).
 The complaint will not withstand a motion to dismiss if it contains only conclusory statements that are not buttressed by factual allegations to support the Roth v.
 Weston requirements.
 Ruffino v.
 Bottass, 2006 Conn.
 Super.
 LEXIS 444 (2006).
 Mere conclusory statements that harm will occur, without more is insufficient to sustain the pleading burdens for third party visitation.
 Fuller v.
 Baldino, 176 Conn.
 App.
 451 (2017).
 Additionally, using the court form for seeking third-party visitation, without providing the facts and circumstances to demonstrate a parent-like relationship with the child and the real and significant harm to occur if visitation is denied, will be insufficient to overcome a motion to dismiss.
 Carrier v.
 King, 105 Conn.
 App.
 391 (2008).

 The Roth v.
 Weston criteria may be applied retroactively to previously made third-party visitation determinations or agreements.
 Denardo v.
 Bergamo, 272 Conn.
 500 (2005).
-Thus, a petition together with the evidence which did not demonstrate the parent-like relationship or requisite harm is subject to being dismissed, despite a prior agreement to permit visitation.
+Thus, a petition, together with the evidence, which did not demonstrate the parent-like relationship or requisite harm is subject to being dismissed, despite a prior agreement to permit visitation.
 Warner v.
 Bicknell, 126 Conn.
 App.
 588 (2011).

 [3] Assessing Third-Party Visitation Under the Revisions to Conn.
 Gen. Stat. § 46b-59